 The Florida Holocaust Museum was opened by philanthropist Walter Loebenberg in 1998 in memory of those who lost their lives during the Holocaust.

-This museum makes our list of things to do in St. Petersburg Florida as the museum’s goal is to teach about the worth of all human lives regardless of gender, skin color, race or culture!
+This museum makes our list of the best things to do in St. Petersburg, as the museum’s goal is to teach about the worth of all human lives regardless of gender, skin color, race, or culture.

-There is a docent led tour of the first floor Saturdays at 1:30, and Anne Frank virtual tour is free with all ticket purchases.
-The “History, Heritage and Hope” exhibit housed original photographs, videos and a box car all used during the Holocaust.
+There is a docent-led tour of the first floor on Saturdays at 1:30, and the Anne Frank virtual tour is included with all ticket purchases.
+The “History, Heritage and Hope” exhibit houses original photographs, videos, and a boxcar used during the Holocaust.

-Holocaust museum mission statement is to empower people to make positive changed in the world!
+The Holocaust Museum’s mission statement is ‘to empower people to make positive changes in the world’!
 It is home to the largest library of genocide and Holocaust documents in the United States.

 Fort De Soto

-For those interested in history, Fort de Soto should be on your list of things to do in St. Petersburg Florida.
+For those interested in history, Fort de Soto should be on your list of best things to do in St. Petersburg, FL.

 During WWII it was used as a bombing range, and in 1962 was opened once again as a public park.

-If museums are on your list of free things to do in St. Petersburg Florida, check out the Quartermaster’s museum which does a great job of explaining the history of the fort!
-You can even explore a battery and for those willing to climb the stairs are rewarded with a view of the gulf!
+If museums are on your list of free things to do in St. Petersburg, check out the Quartermaster’s Museum, which does a great job of explaining the history of the fort.
+You can even explore a battery, and for those willing to climb the stairs you’ll be rewarded with a view of the gulf!

-Open 7 days a week, from 7 am until dark.
-The entrance is free, but there is a $5 parking fee.
-Fort de Soto is the best choice if a beach is on your list of things to do in St. Petersburg Florida.
+Open 7 days a week, from 7 am until dark, the entrance is free, but there is a $5 parking fee.

 The Cider Press Café

-The Cider press café makes our list of the best things to do in St. Petersburg Florida if looking for a vegan lunch spot!
-This Asian inspired eatery in downtown Saint Petersburg focus on farm fresh ingredients and is open daily from 12pm to 8 pm.
+The Cider Press Café makes our list of the best things to do in St. Petersburg as it is one of the best restaurants in St. Pete!
+This Asian-inspired eatery in downtown St. Pete focuses on farm-fresh ingredients and is open daily from 12pm to 8 pm.

-The restaurant focus is on “veganista” or someone who loves plant based foods!
-Open for 5 years, they have an award-winning menu of delicious vegan menu.
+The restaurant’s focus is on “veganista” or someone who loves plant-based foods!
+Open for 5 years, they have an award-winning menu of delicious vegan options.

-Standout on the menu include Bang Bang Schrimp, Cauliflower bites, Bahn-mi made with grilled seitan, ghost bean burger, Avo BLT, Buffalo chick’n, and mac n’cheese.
+Standouts on the menu include bang bang shrimp, cauliflower bites, bahn-mi made with grilled seitan, ghost bean burger, avocado BLT, buffalo chick’n, and mac n’cheese.

-For those visiting with families or friends, they offer several family style meals that serve four people such as stuffed peppers, of Shepard’s pie!
+For those visiting with families or friends, they offer several family-style meals that serve four people, such as stuffed peppers, or shepherd’s pie!
 Kombucha and a wide variety of hard ciders are also on the menu.

 Morean Arts Center

-The Morean Arts Center should be on your list of free things to do in St. Petersburg Florida as the art gallery is free and open to the public.
-It is open Monday through Saturday 10 am to 5 pm and Sunday 12 pm to 5 pm.
+The Morean Arts Center should be on your list of things to do in St. Petersburg Florida as the art gallery is free and open to the public.
+It is open Monday through Saturday from 10 am to 5 pm and Sunday from 12 pm to 5 pm.

-If looking for interesting things to do in downtown Saint Petersburg try a glassblowing class at the Moran glass studio, or stop in for a local demonstration Wednesday though Saturday 10am to 2pm.
+If you’re looking for interesting things to do in St. Pete, try a glassblowing class at the Moran Glass Studio, or stop in for a local demonstration Wednesday through Saturday from 10 am to 2 pm.

-The Bank of America children’s learning center hosts story and art time on Saturday mornings.
-The Moran Arts center hold many affordable classes and workshops open to the community.
+The Bank of America Children’s Learning Center hosts story and art time on Saturday mornings.
+The Moran Arts Center holds many affordable classes and workshops open to the community.

 Reduced admission for those on EBT or WIC admission to the museum is only $3!
-And first responders and medical workers and family is $5!
+And first responders and medical workers and their families are $5!

 Boyd Hill Nature Preserve

-If you are looking for outdoor things to do in St. Petersburg Florida visit the Boyd Hill Nature Preserve.
-It is a 245 acre protected preserve in St. Pete located on Lake Maggiore.
+If you are looking for outdoor things to do in St. Petersburg, visit the Boyd Hill Nature Preserve.
+It is a 245-acre protected preserve in St. Pete located on Lake Maggiore.

-Open Tuesday though Friday 9 am to 6 pm and Saturday 7 am to 6pm, facilities include water fountains, restrooms, picnic tables, playgrounds, and kayak rental.
+Open Tuesday through Friday 9 am to 6 pm and Saturday 7 am to 6 pm, facilities include water fountains, restrooms, picnic tables, playgrounds, and kayak rentals.
 Entrance costs $3 for adults and $1.50 for children.

 There are 3 miles of trails, many of which are ADA friendly, but a tram tour does run at 1 pm, and on Saturday 10 am and 1 pm for $5 adult and $3 children.

-The Nature preserve is home to a Bird of Prey aviary for permanently injured birds now taken care of park staff.
-At the nature preserve you will see different ecosystems, from the marsh, swamp, pine flat woods, hammock and sand scrub.
+The nature preserve is home to a bird of prey aviary for permanently injured birds now taken care of by park staff.
+At the nature preserve, you will see different ecosystems, from the marsh, swamp, pine flat woods, hammock, and sand scrub.

 3 Daughters Brewing

-Started in 2013 by Mike and Ty, the name stems from asking how many beers they would have to sell to send three daughters to college.
-The 3 daughters brewing made our list of things to do in St. Petersburg Florida if you want to visit a family friendly brewery!
+Started in 2013 by Mike and Ty, 3 Daughters got its name from the owners asking how many beers they would have to sell to send three daughters to college.
+3 Daughters Brewing made our list of best things to do in St. Petersburg Florida for those who want to visit a family-friendly brewery!

-In 2013, the first beer was brewed after trying to make beer battered fish, and it quickly outsold every other beer offered.
+In 2013, the first beer was brewed after trying to make beer-battered fish, and it quickly outsold every other beer offered.
 The brewery is one of the largest independent breweries in Florida.
-And home to the only seltzer made in Florida!
+Plus it’s home to the only seltzer made in Florida!

-A family friendly environment the brewery is home to live music and events, a tasting room, food trucks, games.
-3 daughters brewing offers a brewery tour for those wanting a behind the scenes look at the brewery, and has 60 beers on tap.
+With a family-friendly environment, the brewery is home to live music and events, a tasting room, food trucks, and games.
+3 Daughters Brewing offers a brewery tour for those wanting a behind-the-scenes look at the brewery and has 60 beers on tap.